ETC 7: Language in the Mathematics Classroom, University of Montpellier. Language and Mathematics Education (LME)

 Papers and posters on the conference website: March 10, 2020

-Conference proceedings in HAL archive: July 1, 2020
+Conference proceedings in the HAL archive: July 1, 2020

-Speaking, writing, and mathematics registers: Denying “the dream of a common language” for mathematics.
+Speaking, writing, and mathematical registers: Denying “the dream of a common language” for mathematics.

 David Pimm, Professor Emeritus, Faculty of Education, University of Alberta, Canada.